 INTRODUCTION

-Species have been responding to recent climate change by tracking their environment in space or time, adapting or acclimating, or facing declines (Parmesan, 2006)(Parmesan, 2006), but we are largely unable to predict how particular species will respond (Maguire, Nieto-Lugilde, Fitzpatrick, Williams, & Blois, 2015)(Maguire et al., 2015).
-Extensive documentation of shifts in distribution and seasonal timing (phenology) reveal that responses vary among species markedly in direction and extent (Rapacciuolo et al., 2014)(Rapacciuolo et al., 2014).
-Detailed empirical studies often succeed in identifying functional traits that govern climate change responses (e.g., (Adrian, Wilhelm, & Gerten, 2006)Adrian et al., 2006) and consequently functional ecology has been rapidly gaining prominence in climate change ecology (Buckley & Kingsolver, 2012)(Buckley & Kingsolver, 2012).
-However, attempts to use traits to predict the relative magnitude of responses among species generally identify traits that are significant, but weak, predictors of climate change responses ((Estrada, Morales-Castilla, Caplat, & Early, 2016; MacLean & Beissinger, 2017)Estrada et al., 2016; MacLean & Beissinger, 2017).
-Across studies, species traits were found to account for ~16% of the among species variation in range shifts and ~42% of the among species variation in phenological shifts using linear models (Buckley & Kingsolver, 2012)(Buckley & Kingsolver, 2012).
-In a recent study in montane plants, for example, traits explained a very small percentage of observed variation (R2= 0.05-0.18, (Angert et al., 2011)Angert et al. 2011), insufficient for prediction.
+Species have been responding to recent climate change by tracking their environment in space or time, adapting or acclimating, or facing declines (Parmesan, 2006), but we are largely unable to predict how particular species will respond (Maguire, Nieto-Lugilde, Fitzpatrick, Williams, & Blois, 2015).
+Extensive documentation of shifts in distribution and seasonal timing (phenology) reveal that responses vary among species markedly in direction and extent (Rapacciuolo et al., 2014).
+Detailed empirical studies often succeed in identifying functional traits that govern climate change responses (e.g., Adrian, Wilhelm, & Gerten, 2006) and consequently functional ecology has been rapidly gaining prominence in climate change ecology (Buckley & Kingsolver, 2012).
+However, attempts to use traits to predict the relative magnitude of responses among species generally identify traits that are significant, but weak, predictors of climate change responses (Estrada, Morales-Castilla, Caplat, & Early, 2016; MacLean & Beissinger, 2017)).
+Across studies, species traits were found to account for ~16% of the among species variation in range shifts and ~42% of the among species variation in phenological shifts using linear models (Buckley & Kingsolver, 2012).
+In a recent study in montane plants, for example, traits explained a very small percentage of observed variation (R2= 0.05-0.18, Angert et al., 2011), insufficient for prediction.
 How can we close the discrepancy between traits predicting responses well in detailed studies but poorly in broad studies?
 What statistical techniques will allow us to generalize the importance of traits in mediating climate change responses?

 Addressing such questions is imperative for anticipating and adapting to the biological impacts of climate change.
-Indeed, traits are already being used to predict species’ sensitivity to climate change in vulnerability frameworks ((Foden et al., 2013; Pacifici et al., 2015; Williams, Shoo, Isaac, Hoffmann, & Langham, 2008)Williams et al., 2008; Foden et al., 2013; Pacifici et al., 2015).
+Indeed, traits are already being used to predict species’ sensitivity to climate change in vulnerability frameworks (Foden et al., 2013; Pacifici et al., 2015; Williams, Shoo, Isaac, Hoffmann, & Langham, 2008).
 However, the frameworks remain largely untested.
-Moreover, the traits included in vulnerability analyses differ sufficiently that different frameworks predict dramatically different rankings of vulnerability (Wheatley et al., 2017)(Wheatley et al., 2017).
+Moreover, the traits included in vulnerability analyses differ sufficiently that different frameworks predict dramatically different rankings of vulnerability (Wheatley et al., 2017).
 Improving the ability of traits to predict climate change responses is necessary for robust vulnerability analyses.

-Most attempts to use species’ traits to predict the magnitude of their climate change responses rely on linear regression (Buckley & Kingsolver, 2012; MacLean & Beissinger, 2017)(Buckley & Kingsolver, 2012; MacLean & Beissinger, 2017), yet detailed empirical studies often reveal non-linear relationships between traits and their function (Stenseth & Mysterud, 2002)(Stenseth & Mysterud, 2002).
+Most attempts to use species’ traits to predict the magnitude of their climate change responses rely on linear regression (Buckley & Kingsolver, 2012; MacLean & Beissinger, 2017), yet detailed empirical studies often reveal non-linear relationships between traits and their function (Stenseth & Mysterud, 2002).
 Unimodal relationships and thresholds are common.
-For example, extreme diet specialization may drive a species to track the range shift of a food item (Altermatt, 2010; Diamond, Frame, Martin, & Buckley, 2011)(Altermatt, 2010; Diamond et al., 2011), but reducing diet specialization only slightly may alleviate the need for a species to track its food.
+For example, extreme diet specialization may drive a species to track the range shift of a food item (Altermatt, 2010; Diamond, Frame, Martin, & Buckley, 2011), but reducing diet specialization only slightly may alleviate the need for a species to track its food.
 Diet generalization could facilitate species moving to capitalize on newly climatically suitable habitat, yielding a unimodal relationship between diet specialization and the magnitude of range shifts.
-Likewise, low dispersal ability may prevent a species from tracking its environmental niche (Schloss, Nuñez, & Lawler, 2012)(Schloss et al., 2012), but the threshold of dispersal ability that allows species to track their niche may be relatively low.
-Trade-offs among traits and differences in the developmental dependencies of traits may also produce nonlinearities (Fitt, Palmer, Hand, Travis, & Lancaster, 2018)(Fitt et al., 2018).
+Likewise, low dispersal ability may prevent a species from tracking its environmental niche (Schloss, Nuñez, & Lawler, 2012). but the threshold of dispersal ability that allows species to track their niche may be relatively low.
+Trade-offs among traits and differences in the developmental dependencies of traits may also produce nonlinearities (Fitt, Palmer, Hand, Travis, & Lancaster, 2018).
 Can statistical techniques that allow for non-linear relationships between traits and species’ responses improve our predictive ability?